 Because this isn’t something we can manage or fix or even avoid, there is no way out of it only through it and most of it is entirely out of our control.
 Which is hard.
 So it can be a good time to be as gentle and compassionate on ourselves and those around us as we can.
 Which isn’t easy but is also why so often we grow during difficult times.
 Growth is good but it’s uncomfortable and sometimes it even hurts.

 There is no one size fits all answer to this question but there are some things that might help.
 Find connection where you can whether it’s a virtual happy hour, a Facebook group or socially-distanced yoga on the beach.
 Go easy on yourself.
 We are not designed for ongoing stressors like this so it’s going to wear us down faster.
 Be your own best friend, cheer on your small victories like putting on pants or making your bed.
 Don’t let a mean inner critic take charge and make what is already hard harder.
 Reassess your self-care.
 Many of the things we’d normally do to soothe and destress are not available right now, so you might have to get creative.
 Get a new hobby.
 I know someone learning belly dancing off of YouTube and another person slowly becoming a master dog groomer as they keep their pet runway ready.
 And finally, reach out, to a friend, a therapist, your doctor, whatever makes sense for you.

 Therapy can help.

 Therapy can offer real support at a time when most of us could use it.
-A pandemic is also a great time to tackle those big issues you didn’t have time for before.
-Maybe work on managing your anxiety in ways that works better for you.
+A pandemic is also a great time to tackle those lingering issues you didn’t have time for before.
+Maybe work on managing your anxiety in ways that work better for you.
 Or tackle the on again off again depression that makes your life harder than it perhaps needs to be.
 Work on a difficult relationship that is weighing on you.
-Figure out where you are, what you need and want and how to get there.
+Get some clarity about what you want when this pandemic is over.
+Figure out where you are, what you need and want, and how to get there.